2023 Schools for a Doctorate Highly Focused on Voice Major in the Middle Atlantic Region

 The colleges and universities below are the best for middle atlantic region doctor’s degree voice students.

 Out of the 3 schools in the Schools for a Doctorate Highly Focused on Voice Major in the Middle Atlantic Region that were part of this year’s ranking, Catholic University of America landed the #1 spot on the list.
-CUA is located in Washington, District of Columbia and, has a medium-sized student population.
-In 2020-2021, this school awarded 6 doctorate’s voice degrees to qualified students.
+Located in Washington, District of Columbia, this small private not-for-profit school awarded 2 degrees to qualified doctorate’s voice students in 2021-2022.

-The undergrad student loan default rate at the school is 2.4%, which is quite low when compared to the national default rate of 10.1%.
+The undergrad student loan default rate at the school is 0.8%, which is quite low when compared to the national default rate of 10.1%.
 With a freshman retention rate of 86%, the school does an excellent job of retaining its undergraduate students.
+Since the school has a undergrad student-to-faculty ratio of 6 to 1, those pursuing a degree will have more opportunities to interact with their professors.

-Read full report on Voice Performance at The Juilliard School
+Read full report on Voice Performance at Manhattan School of Music

 Switch to a Different Ranking Method